Shadow Generations

 is a 2024 platform game developed by Sonic Team and published by Sega.
 It is the second Sonic the Hedgehog game to feature Shadow as the protagonist, following Shadow the Hedgehog (2005).
-Its story runs parallel to Sonic Generations (2011), serving as a paraquel, and sees Shadow travel through time as he faces his arch-nemesis Black Doom.
+Its story runs parallel to Sonic Generations (2011), and sees Shadow travel through time as he faces his arch-nemesis Black Doom.
 Like Sonic Generations, the levels and bosses are drawn from previous Sonic games; it also includes levels and game mechanics from games released after Sonic Generations.

 Shadow Generations is not available as a standalone game, instead being bundled with a remaster of Sonic Generations in It was released on October 25, 2024, for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows to generally favorable reviews.
-The game has been a commercial success, selling 2 million copies by January 2025.
-A Nintendo Switch 2 version released as a launch title for the system on June 5, 2025.
+The game has been a commercial success, selling two million copies by January 2025.
+It was released as a Nintendo Switch 2 launch game on June 5, 2025.